 Getting to Magnetic Island with a Dog

 A far larger island than Great Keppel Island, it’s possible to take your car over to Magnetic Island.
-If visiting with a dog, it’s probably best to take your car, as pets are not allowed on the buses on the island, plus the island car rental options we checked out didn’t permit pets.
+If visiting with a dog, it’s a good idea to have your own transport, as pets are not allowed on the buses on the island.
+However, there’s also the option to hire a car, with at least one island car rental allowing pets these days, Arcade Beach Guest House & Car Hire.

 If taking your car across to Magnetic Island, you need to take the Magnetic Island Ferries car barge.
 Dogs are permitted on the ferry at no additional charge.
-They need to be leashed if you take them out of your car and are not permitted in the cafe area.
+They need to be leashed if you take them out of your car and are not permitted in the cafe area, except the outside seating.
 Advance bookings for cars are essential, and it’s quite expensive.

 If you’re happy to cross on foot, you can also use the Magnetic Island Ferries car barge, or alternatively book with the quicker Sealink passenger ferry.
 Dogs are permitted on the ferry at no additional cost, though they need to be leashed and muzzled, or alternatively travel in a pet carrier.